 Vitamin D is a group of fat-soluble prohormones.
 It is introduced to your body through a wide variety of food such as fish, eggs, fortified milk and cereals, and cod liver oil.
 Sunlight is also considered a source, as direct exposure to UV rays for as little as 15 minutes stimulates the skin to produce vitamin D. Direct sun exposure, however, increases one’s risk for melanoma and other skin cancers.
-Because these cancers are more prevalent in the United States, more people are avoiding direct exposure to the sun, resulting in a widespread epidemic of vitamin D deficiency, which raises the risk of many diseases.
+Because these cancers are more prevalent in the United States, more people are avoiding direct exposure to the sun, resulting in a widespread epidemic of vitamin D deficiency in Men, which raises the risk of many diseases.

 Vitamin D’s main job is to increase the circulation of calcium into the bloodstream by promoting calcium and phosphate absorption from food in the intestines and the reabsorption of calcium in the kidneys.
 In this way, bone density and strength are maintained.
 In men, vitamin D plays a major role in maintaining the normal levels of the “manly” hormone testosterone.

 Recent research, however, has implicated vitamin D in a huge range of health conditions.
 Today, we understand that vitamin D plays a crucial role in disease prevention and overall health.

 Vitamin D is typically measured by a blood test.
 There are two types of vitamin D: 25-hydroxy vitamin D, or 25(OH) D, and 1,25-dihydroxyvitamin D, or calcitriol.
 Most blood tests measure the 25(OH) D because 1,25-dihydroxy has a short half-life.
 Current USDA recommendations are that adult men should have between 20 ng/mL and 50 ng/mL blood levels of 25(OH) D. A deficiency can be diagnosed if blood levels fall below 30 ng/mL.